 2. Substitute the pollution source

 Substitution is the second most efficient method to control pollution.
-The following are some examples of substitution control:
+The following are some examples of substitution:

-- Use stick welding (SMAW) that creates fewer welding fumes instead of shelf-shielded flux-cored welding.
+- Use stick welding (SMAW) that creates fewer fumes instead of shelf-shielded flux-cored welding.

-- When MIG welding, prefer 75/25 argon for shielding gas instead of CO2 to reduce the welding fumes.
+- When MIG welding, prefer 75/25 argon for shielding gas instead of 100% CO2 to reduce the fumes.

-- You can modify the existing procedures you use to get the job done but minimize the volume of fumes.
-For example, weld with fewer amperes or with pulsed welding.
+- You can modify the existing procedures you use to get the job done, but minimize the volume of fumes.
+For example, weld with a lower amperage or with pulsed welding.

 - Use filler metals, electrodes, and fluxes with lower amounts of harmful elements.
-Many manufacturers make low-fume welding rods and wires while keeping their welding effectiveness.
+Many manufacturers make low-fume rods and wires.

 - Use fluxes in the form of paste instead of dust.